From Julie Rios at the Walpole Town Library:

 Ms. Vose moved that the Non-Public Session Minutes be sealed.
 Seconded by Ms. Mayberry.
 With Ms. Vose, Ms. Mayberry and Mr. Dalessio in favor, the motion was approved.

-Ms. Mayberry moved to approve the Property Tax Refund for Map and Lot # 005-065-000 of $100.00.
+Ms. Mayberry moved to enter into the Hooper Trustees meeting at 8:25 PM.
 Ms. Vose seconded.
 With Ms. Mayberry, Ms. Vose and Mr. Dalessio in favor, the motion was approved.

 Respectfully submitted,